Rainy-City1212/Rainys-IW4x-Trickshot-Mod-Menu/README.md

 * This menu is intended for private matches, not public cheating.
 * Bots climb ladders weirdly.
 I believe this is from some edits I did for "Bot Combat" in the mod files, but plan to fix this in future release.

-Credits
+## Credits

-* Rainy City - IW4x menu development, edits, testing, organization, and release.
+* **Rainy City** - IW4x .GSC trickshot menu development, edits, testing, organization, and release.
-* SyndiShanX - creator of the Synergy MW2 GSC Menu, which indirectly influenced the development of this menu.
-I learned a lot from studying Synergy’s structure, dvars, functions, and general IW4x/GSC implementation.
+* **SyndiShanX** - creator of the **Synergy MW2 GSC Menu**.
+Synergy was a major learning reference for this project, especially for understanding IW4x/GSC menu structure, dvars, functions, and implementation patterns.
-* ineedbots Bot Warfare creator/community - bot system, waypoint/scriptdata foundation, and related bot support.
+* **ineedbots / Bot Warfare** - creator/community behind **IW4 Bot Warfare**, including the bot system, waypoint/scriptdata foundation, and related bot support used for this setup.
-* IW4x community - client, documentation, testing knowledge, and modding resources.
+* **IW4x community** - client, documentation, testing knowledge, and modding resources.

-License
+## License

 This project is released under the GNU General Public License v3.0.